bananasplit-js/bananasplit-js/README.md

 *_be sure to add the correct relative path to your helper file._

 ## 6. GraphQL: Registering new Schemas and Resolvers
-**Create Schemas and Resolvers is quite simple.
-No words necessary.**
+**Creating Schemas and Resolvers is quite simple.
+No words are necessary.**

 **After that** (just like routes) your new schemas and resolvers **need to be registered** in _main.schemas.ts_ and _main.resolvers.ts_ files located at src/graphql/schemas and src/graphql/resolvers folders.